 Effect On Circulatory And Respiratory Systems

 Caffeine does not have any long-term effect on blood pressure, but people who experience irregular heartbeats, have high blood pressure and other heart-related problems, and breathing troubles, can suffer from convulsions due to irregular heartbeat and the heart might need to work harder.
-There
+There has also been rare cases of caffeine overdose that has resulted in death due to convulsions.

 Effect On Skeletal And Muscular Systems